 - Remove any visible weeds so they do not meet you in the Spring.

 - Dig up tender bulbs and store in a cool dark area after the first frost.

-- Apply fall fertilizer to lawn if not already done
+- Apply fall fertilizer to the lawn if not already done

 - Remember to continue feeding the birds

 The name is from the Latin for ten and it was the tenth month in the Roman winter calendar until a monthless winter period was divided into January and February.
 Decembers flower is the Holly.

 - Trim junipers, pines, and firs moderately and use the trimmed branches to decorate for the holidays.